The business benefits of AI

 A huge plus of AI is the fraud and threat protection possibilities it is able to bring to organisations.
 Since AI monitors user activity, it can learn to detect potential security threats, both internally and externally.
 For instance, an AI-based security solution could regularly analyse when certain employees log into a cloud solution, which device they used, and from which location they accessed the cloud data.
 However, one night, a user logs into their account at 3 am, using their approved mobile device in a neighboring country.
 The AI would notice this activity was unusual, and ask the user to confirm their details.
 An hour later, your IT helpdesk receives a call from an employee, saying they lost their phone on a night out and they needed their accounts locked down.

 If it weren’t for the AI-driven security solution, a hacker could have used that hour to download or destroy important documents, causing massive business disruption.
 In an era of cloud connectivity and bring-your-own-device, this level of security should be the standard.
 Through early threat detection, companies can save time, money, and their reputation.

 Identify new business opportunities

-With AI, your organization will be able to uncover a multitude of new business opportunities by combing through market, customer, and company data and searching for associations.
+With AI, your organisation will be able to uncover a multitude of new business opportunities by combing through market, customer, and company data and searching for associations.
 For one example, AI can help identify quality leads and discard low-quality leads by automatically assessing the validity of form-fills.
 For instance, an official company email will be automatically sorted as a high-quality lead, while a “hotmail.com” email address will be sorted as low quality.
 This will help you spend less time cleaning datasets, and more time capitalizing on hot leads.